 *Students placed with employers while studying with SecureSet Academy, our sister program in Colorado, which has a curriculum substantially similar to the Flatiron School Cybersecurity Engineering program.

 Defer your tuition with the Flatiron School Income Share Agreement (ISA).
-After an initial payment when you enroll, the remainder of your tuition is paid once you’ve left the program and are getting paid at least a minimum monthly income.
+After you make a deposit, the raminder of your tuition is paid once you've left the program and are getting paid at least a minimum income.

 Join us on campus